FileCloud on AWS - User Deployment Guide

 - On the left navigation panel, click Alerts.

-The following view shows errors detected by FileCloud.
+The following screenshot shows errors detected by FileCloud.
 The alerts are categorized as Informational, Warning, Critical and Fatal.
 Always pay attention to critical and fatal errors.
-FileCloud administrators also get periodic Administrator Summary emails that will show the number of alerts.
+FileCloud administrators also receive periodic Administrator Summary emails that show the number of alerts.

 Backup and Recovery

-FileCloud supports unlimited file versioning and to recycle bin.
-You can configure this options by logging in to FileCloud admin portal.
-This provides protection from accidental deletes by users.
+FileCloud supports unlimited file versioning and a recycle bin.
+You can configure these options by logging in to the FileCloud admin portal.
+These features provide protection from accidental deletions by users.

-In addition to that, please take periodic snapshots of your running instance for disaster recovery and as an additional backup for FileCloud database and app.
-If you are not taking snapshots of your running instance, atleast make sure you are backing up the mongodb database to a disk or S3 using AWS CLI .
-As long as we have the FileCloud database, we can recover the FileCloud application from instance/service failure.
+In addition, take periodic snapshots of your running instance for disaster recovery and as an additional backup for the FileCloud database and app.
+If you are not taking snapshots of your running instance, at minimum, make sure you are backing up the mongodb database to a disk or S3 using AWS CLI.
+If you have the FileCloud database, you can recover the FileCloud application from instance/service failure.

-The following instruction will backup the mongodb to a designated s3 bucket (You can also make it as a cron job so that it runs periodically),
+The following command backs up mongodb to a designated s3 bucket (you can also make it a cron job so that it runs periodically).

 cd /var/lib/mongodb aws s3 sync . s3://my-bucket/fileclouddbbackup/

-In case of instance failure, Please start a new FileCloud AMI and and follow the instructions below to bring the instance up and running.
+In case of instance failure, start a new FileCloud AMI, and follow the instructions below to bring the instance up and running.

-1. Before making any changes, stop mongodb service
+1. Before making any changes, stop the mongodb service.

 service mongod stop